 Minor in Maine Studies

-2) Students will gain experience using discipline-based learning experiences that include methods from humanities, social, physical and natural sciences.
+2) Gain experience using methods from humanities, social, physical and natural sciences.

-3) Students will be able to analyze the cultural, political and economic relationships between people and the environment in Maine.
+3) Analyze the cultural, political and economic relationships between people and the environment in Maine.

-4) Students will gain a better understanding of social, political and economic trends in Maine, and develop a basic understanding of public policy issues.
+4) Gain an understanding of social, political and economic trends in Maine, as well as public policy issues.